-Time to climb Mount Everest depends upon differect factors but normally, it takes nearly 60-65 days (around 2 months) to climb Mount Everest.
-External factors like weather conditions, your health condition etc. different situations may effect the time duration.
+The time to climb Mount Everest depends upon different factors but normally, it takes nearly 60-65 days (around 2 months) to climb Mount Everest.
+External factors like weather conditions, your health condition etc. different situations may affect the time duration.
 Sometimes you may have to wait for good weather conditions which may extend your trip duration.

-Climbing Mount Everest is possible from both sides Nepal and China but Nepalese side (southern side) is popular because of less challenging as compared to Chinese side (northern side).
+Climbing Mount Everest is possible from both sides of Nepal and China but the Nepalese side (southern side) is popular because of less challenging as compared to the Chinese side (northern side).
 In late March, climbers begin their expedition to Everest.
-From Everest Base Camp to the top of the world it’s about 20.5 kilometers or 12.74 miles that includes a climb in elevation of 11,433.7 feet or 3484.86 meters.
+From Everest Base Camp to the top of the world, it’s about 20.5 kilometers or 12.74 miles which includes a climb in elevation of 11,433.7 feet or 3484.86 meters.

 Summary of trip